-One of the most common prescription painkillers is Vicodin, a highly addictive drug that consists of two different medications.
-Not everyone who uses Vicodin does so legally or for medical purposes, however, and people who abuse Vicodin potentially face numerous negative side effects, some of which can be lethal.
-For those who are ready to put these effects behind them before it’s too late, True Recovery is here to provide individualized Vicodin addiction treatment programs that can help you make a successful recovery and lay a foundation for your drug-free future.
+One of the most common prescription painkillers is Vicodin, a highly-addictive, combination pain medication that consists of an opiate and acetaminophen.
+Not everyone who uses Vicodin does so legally, though, and people who abuse Vicodin face numerous negative side effects, some of which can be lethal.
+For those who are ready to put these effects behind them before it’s too late, True Recovery provides individualized Vicodin addiction treatment programs that can help you make a successful recovery and lay a foundation for your drug-free future.

-Dangers of Vicodin Addiction
+Recognizing Vicodin Addiction

 When a person is addicted to Vicodin, they may exhibit certain signs or experience symptoms that can potentially alert loved ones that there is a problem.
 These may include:

 - Mood swings